Learn How to Promote Your Next Music Gig

 As the gig draws closer, keep the lines of communication with the press open.
 Send out a few emails to your mailing list reminding them of the show.
 Make some phone calls and see if you can get a local journalist interested in writing about the show or the bands.

 How often you should be doing these things depends on how long you have between the time you book the show and the big day.
-At the very least, make sure in advance that the show will be listed in all of the local gig guides and send out an email to your mailing list the day of the show reminding everyone what's happening.
+Make sure in advance that the show will be listed in all of the local gig guides and send out an email to your mailing list the day of the show reminding everyone what's happening.

 One great way to increase coverage of your show is to offer spots on the guest list to journalists.
 If you can convince them to run a preview or review of the show in exchange for a spot on the list, great, but even if you can't, go ahead and let 'em in.
 You'll be able to cash in on the goodwill you've created here in the future.
 If you want to increase your promoter cred and get other bands in your area to turn to you for future shows, extend a guest list spot to them as well, space permitting.